21 Ways to Help the Environment, Starting Right Now

 Work from home whenever possible.

 While this might not feel especially appealing while in quarantine, working from home is great for the environment.
 If you drive, ditching your commute means fewer cars on the road and fewer individual carbon footprints.
-The BBC detailed how pollution levels in China dropped overnight as a result of the quarantine implemented in the country.
+Jeremy Scott Foster founder of the travel site 'Travel Freak' pointed to a BBC report on how pollution levels in China dropped overnight as a result of the quarantine implemented in the country.
 Working from home even a couple of days a week could have a significant positive impact on the environment.

 Eat a more plant-based diet.